zverorx/ttt/README.md

 # ttt
-Tic Tac Toe for two players in the terminal.
+Tic Tac Toe for two players in the terminal

+---

 ## Prerequisites
 Check for the following programs: